Mahar Ijaz Ahmad Achlana: Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-265 (Layyah-IV) in the 2002 Pakistani general election.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-265 (Layyah-IV) in the 2008 Pakistani general election.

 He was elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-265 (Layyah-IV) in the 2013 Pakistani general election.

-In December 2013, he was appointed as Parliamentary Secretary for home.
+In December 2013, he was appointed Parliamentary Secretary for home.

 In November 2016, he was inducted into the provincial Punjab cabinet of Chief Minister Shehbaz Sharif and was made Provincial Minister of Punjab for Disaster Management.

 He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-283 (Layyah-IV) in the 2018 Pakistani general election.